szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Slightly increases the price from 2500 to 3000
 - Poison effect is kept as is

-This component is part of this group as a precaution, since the technicalities of making strength only be set to 18 if under 18 can make tweaks added after this one cease to work as intended.
+This component is part of this group as a precaution, since the technicalities of making strength only be set to 18 if under 18 can make tweaks that add new effect on-equip after this one cease to work as intended.
+I might rework this in the future so it's not needed, as long as the solution satisfies me.

 </details>